yugabyte/yugabyte-db/docs/content/preview/integrations/atomicjar.md

 ## Learn more

 - [YugabyteDB module for Testcontainers](https://www.testcontainers.org/modules/databases/yugabytedb/)
-- Blog on [Testing Spring Boot Applications with YugabyteDB Using Testcontainers](https://www.yugabyte.com/blog/use-testcontainers-test-spring-boot-applications/) for additional information on trying it using Gitpod.
+- [Testing Spring Boot Applications with YugabyteDB Using Testcontainers](https://www.yugabyte.com/blog/use-testcontainers-test-spring-boot-applications/) for additional information on trying Testcontainers using Gitpod.